icons8/lunacy-docs/docs/basics.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/zoom_tool_options.png" height="auto"><source src="/public/zoom_tool_options.mp4" type="video/mp4"></video>

-### The Zoom control

-The zoom control is on the right of the document tabs.
+The **zoom control** is on the right of the document tabs.
 To change the zoom value, you can:

 * Manually enter a zoom value.
 * Hover the cursor over the zoom control field, wait a moment until the cursor turns into a double-headed arrow, and drag the cursor up or down.